Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Introduction

-Generally speaking, one can achieve explainability in AI in three ways~\cite{adadi2018peeking}: 1) using more understandable algorithms, 2) reverse engineering the estimator to understand how it came to a decision, and/or 3) domain-specific adjustment of the input entries and feature design.
-Whilst the first approach is the more desirable of the two, as explanability comes inbuilt, there is often a trade-off between using simpler, more understandable models that may be less accurate, and more complex (less understandable) models that may well be highly accurate~\cite{breiman2001statistical}.
-The second approach is gaining traction in recent years, focusing on using: i. visualisations, ii. natural language explanations and iii. explanations by example~\cite{adadi2018peeking}.
+Generally speaking, one can achieve explainability in AI in three ways~\citep{adadi2018peeking}: 1) using more understandable algorithms, 2) reverse engineering the estimator to understand how it came to a decision, and/or 3) domain-specific adjustment of the input entries and feature design.
+Whilst the first approach is the more desirable of the two, as explanability comes inbuilt, there is often a trade-off between using simpler, more understandable models that may be less accurate, and more complex (less understandable) models that may well be highly accurate~\citep{breiman2001statistical}.
+The second approach is gaining traction in recent years, focusing on using: i. visualisations, ii. natural language explanations and iii. explanations by example~\citep{adadi2018peeking}.
 The third approach leads to optimal input entries and feature space.
 Applied to financial markets, this means careful selection of the events (time series patterns in our case) as well as use of the most relevant features, leading to less convoluted model explanations.
 Which approach is most suitable depends on the prediction tasks.
 In this work we use domain knowledge to design the time series patterns of interest.
-In the study we use a state-of-art boosting trees algorithm - CatBoost~\cite{Prokhorenkova2018Catboost:Features}.
-It is explainable by post-hoc explanations i.e. SHAP~\cite{NIPS2017_8a20a862}, efficient and easy to tune.
-To our knowledge, there is no study investigating whether SHAP explanations of CatBoost, which are derived from an approximation of the original model, are applicable to the financial markets.
-In the current study we bridge the gap by comparing SHAP feature interactions to the ones extracted explicitly from the CatBoost model.
-We make use of several statistical techniques to evaluate the approach, namely: effect sizes and null hypothesis testing to measure the effects and assess significance of the results, backtesting~\footnote{Python Library for testing trading strategies available at: https://www.backtrader.com} to simulate trading performance, as well as SHAP~\cite{NIPS2017_8a20a862} and Monoforest-based approach~\cite{NEURIPS2019_1b9a8060} to allow explanation of the decisions.
-The backtesting is performed using a bespoke trading strategy and assumptions presented in a previous work~\cite{sokolovsky2020machine}.
-Additionally, we discuss a more conservative approach accounting for a bid-ask spread.